anon-blue/anon.blue/README.txt

                      Today is 2017/7/17.Today ia///is Monday.israny///////pei.pe
 i.pei.                                   today is 2017/07/17.Today id/., r
                      asdasd12313
-           maybe tou you tou are tou
+           maybe tou you tou are tou                                       djrdj dgjfgjghjdeu
                                                                          maybe y
 ouytouyoutou, touare touareg are touyou maybe maybe, take a ___________ and crac k